RahulJha11/Pand_card_detection_and_OCR/README.md

 ## Overview

-This project allows users to upload invoice images, detect fields such as invoice numbers, dates, and amounts using a YOLO model, and extract the detected text using OCR.
+This project allows users to upload Pan Card images, detect fields such as Pandcard numbers, date of Birth, Name and Father Name using a YOLO model, and extract the detected text using OCR.
 It provides:
 1. A **FastAPI backend** for YOLO inference and OCR processing.
 2. A **Streamlit frontend** for uploading images and visualizing the results.